aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 - [x] A new Well-Architected VPC with both Public and Private subnets.
 - [x] A new Well-Architected EKS cluster in the region and account you specify.
 - [x] [Nginx](https://kubernetes.github.io/ingress-nginx/deploy/) into your cluster to serve as a reverse proxy for your workloads.
-- [x] [ArgoCD](https://argoproj.github.io/argo-cd/) into your cluster to support GitOps deployments.
 - [x] [Calico](https://docs.projectcalico.org/getting-started/kubernetes/) into your cluster to support Network policies.
 - [x] [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) into your cluster to support metrics collection.
 - [x] AWS and Kubernetes resources needed to support [Cluster Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html).